thecml/kubernetes-on-arm/README.md

 ## Access your cluster

+Here is some ways to make your outside devices reach the services running in the cluster.

  - `apiserver` proxy:
    - This is enabled by default by apiserver
    - Type this URL in a browser or use `curl`